python/cpython/Doc/library/gettext.rst

 Localizing your application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are localizing your application, you can install the :func:`_` function globally into the built-in namespace, usually in the main driver file of your application.
+If you are localizing your application, you can install the :func:`!_` function globally into the built-in namespace, usually in the main driver file of your application.
 This will let all your application-specific files just use ``_('...')`` without having to explicitly install it in each file.